ABHModels/nkbb/README.md

 1. Installing the model:
     * First in line 22 of file "nkbb.h", you need to change the variable "TR_TABLE_PATH" to your current working directory
-    * All to execute the compile script by
+    * To create the model, the command lines are
             chmod u+r compile_NKBB.sh
-    * Execute
             ./compile_NKBB.sh

 2. Loading the model in XSPEC: